AI-Enhanced Real-Time Wi-Fi Sensing Through Single Transceiver Pair: Introduction

 Notably, some AI-based methods have demonstrated precision that significantly exceeds the theoretical resolution limit in radar theory (see Section II).
 Although certain studies suggest that the Fresnel zone model \cite{ma2019wifi} can explain the high accuracy of Wi-Fi sensing, when only a single transmitter-receiver pair is used, this model only accounts for the system’s high precision in the direction perpendicular to the line connecting the transceivers.
 According to this model, additional devices must be deployed to achieve similar accuracy in other directions. \cite{wang2015understanding} reveals the influence of target motion on CSI amplitude, providing a theoretical basis for motion pattern recognition based on CSI.
 However, it still fails to explain why AI-based methods also achieve remarkable performance in regression tasks such as HPE.
 To the best of our knowledge, there is currently no widely accepted theoretical framework that can fully explain where the performance gains brought by AI to Wi-Fi sensing originate.

-In this paper, we first attempt to provide a theoretical explanation for the performance gains achieved by AI and then establish an Ai-based Wi-Fi sensing system using the Linux 802.11n CSI Tool \cite{halperin2011tool} to validate the proposed theoretical claims.
+In this paper, we first propose a theoretical explanation for the performance gains achieved by AI.
+Then, based on our theoretical insight, we develop an AI-based real-time Wi-Fi sensing and visualization system and conduct experiments to validate the proposed theoretical explanation.
 The main contributions of this work are as follows: \begin{itemize} \item We suggest that the performance improvement brought by AI to regression tasks fundamentally stems from prior information and temporal correlation.
 First, by leveraging prior knowledge about the target structure acquired during training, AI can generate detailed target descriptions that surpass the resolution limits imposed by the system’s radar aperture.
-Second, AI-based methods can effectively utilize temporal dependencies in the data, thereby narrowing the space of plausible estimation results and enhancing perceptual accuracy. \item We constructed an AI-based Wi-Fi sensing system using only a single transmitter-receiver pair.
-The system achieves an average localization error of $0.6124 \text{m}$ and an average HPE error of $0.2189 \text{m}$.
+Second, AI-based methods can effectively utilize temporal dependencies in the data, thereby narrowing the space of plausible estimation results and enhancing perceptual accuracy. \item Based on our theoretical findings, we constructed an AI-based Wi-Fi sensing system using only a single transmitter-receiver pair.
+The system achieves an average localization error of $0.6124 \text{ m}$ and an average HPE error of $0.2189 \text{ m}$.
 Through experiments, we have confirmed the performance improvement brought by temporal correlation.
-Furthermore, we have observed indirect evidence of AI leveraging prior information. \end{itemize}
+Furthermore, we have observed indirect evidence of AI leveraging prior information. \item We further optimized the data processing pipeline, thus enabling the Wi-Fi sensing system to operate in real time with simultaneous result visualization.
+The system achieves a frame rate of no less than $42 \text{ fps}$ on commodity hardware. \end{itemize}

 The remainder of this paper is organized as follows.
 Section II presents the theoretical analysis of the performance gains achieved through AI.
 Section III introduces the design and implementation of the proposed Wi-Fi sensing system.
 Section IV details the experimental setup and results.
-Finally, Section V concludes the paper.
+Section presents the architecture of the real-time sensing and visualization system.
+Finally, Section VI concludes the paper.